AppSecure-nrw/security-belts/green/nightly-dependency-version-upgrade.md

 # Nightly Dependency Version Upgrade

-Perform nightly upgrades of all libraries within the build process of your software.
-Validate the latest library updates and upgrade the new libraries in the repository after successful build and test process.
+Perform nightly upgrades of all dependencies (e.g., libraries) within the build process of your software.
+Validate the latest dependency updates and upgrade the new dependencies in the repository after successful build and test process.

 ## Benefits

-- All software components are up-to-date and use libraries without publicly known vulnerabilities.
+- All software components are up-to-date and use dependencies without publicly known vulnerabilities.
-- Immediate benefit of bugfixes within the libraries.
+- Immediate benefit of bugfixes within the dependencies.
 - Early notification of deprecated functionality used by your software.

 ## Assessment